michaelcrain/Health/Shifting from meat and animal fat as a predominant food source.md

+### Would you consider moving away from meat and animal fat as a predominant for source to plants as a predominant food source in just 10,000 years potentially catastrophic for the human race?

 Shifting from meat and animal fat as a predominant food source to a plant-based diet in the relatively short time span of 10,000 years could potentially pose significant challenges for human health and survival, especially if not properly managed.
 While it might not be *catastrophic* for the human race as a whole, the shift could have serious health consequences for certain populations or individuals.
 Here are the key reasons why such a shift could be problematic:

 ### 1. **Human Evolutionary Adaptation to Animal Foods**